crispinalan/talkcalendar/README.md

 ### Binary Image

-A 64 bit binary image is available and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages) and can be used with Linux distributions that have Gtk4 in their repositories such as Fedora 35, Debian Bookworm (in testing) and Ubuntu 21.10* etc.
+A 64 bit binary image is available and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages) and can be used with Linux distributions that have Gtk4 in their repositories such as Fedora 35, Ubuntu 21.10 and Debian Bookworm (in testing) etc.

 Assuming that the Gtk4 base libraries are installed the Talk Calendar binary can be run from the terminal using: